skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

 two kinds of coordinate:
 Cartesian and spherical.

-*Cartesian* coordinates,
+*Cartesian* coordinates
-named after their inventor René Descartes, measure a position as three distances |xyz|
+specify a position by providing three distances |xyz|
-along axes that stand at right angles to each other.
+that are measured along axes that stand at right angles to each other.

 *Spherical* coordinates instead specify a location using two angles plus a distance.
-Just as a geographic latitude and longitude designate a position on the Earth, the two angles of a spherical coordinate pick out a particular point in the sky — a particular point on the celestial sphere — and the distance says how far you would need to travel in that direction
+Just as a geographic latitude and longitude designate a position on the Earth, so the two angles of a spherical coordinate pick out a particular point in the sky — a particular point on the celestial sphere — and the distance says how far you would need to travel in that direction